1. The Platform

 Verification determines whether funds are released or refunded.
 Passing verification means the output met the structural and functional criteria — it is not a guarantee of quality, correctness, or fitness for any downstream purpose.
 Theagora may update verification methods without prior notice to prevent gaming.

-Every escrow on Theagora includes pre-declared terms frozen at creation time:
+Every service transaction on Theagora includes pre-declared terms frozen at creation time:

-- TOCTOU protection: The function's schema, execution URL, QoS guarantees, and dispute terms are snapshot at escrow creation and cannot be modified for the life of that escrow.
-Both parties transact against the terms that existed at the moment funds locked.
+- TOCTOU protection: The function's schema, execution URL, QoS guarantees, and dispute terms are snapshot at transaction creation and cannot be modified for the life of that transaction.
+Both parties transact against the terms that existed at the moment credits locked.

-- Schema hash pinning: A SHA-256 hash of the canonicalized output schema is committed at escrow creation.
+- Schema hash pinning: A SHA-256 hash of the canonicalized output schema is committed at transaction creation.
 Tampering with the expected output structure after the fact is detectable and constitutes a verification failure.

 - Input binding: The buyer's input is cryptographically hashed and bound to the delivery.
 The provider's output is verified against the input that was actually submitted, not a modified version.

-- Dispute terms: Each escrow includes pre-agreed dispute parameters (arbiter, evidence format, resolution timeline).
-By creating or accepting an escrow, both parties agree to these terms.
+- Dispute terms: Each transaction includes pre-agreed dispute parameters (arbiter, evidence format, resolution timeline).
+By creating or accepting a transaction, both parties agree to these terms.

 9. Disputes

-Either party to a transaction may file a dispute within 72 hours of the last escrow state change.
+Either party to a transaction may file a dispute within 72 hours of the last transaction state change.
 Valid grounds for dispute:

 - Delivery did not conform to the function description